A crochet Simple Ripple Scarf. The name says it all! An easy-peasy rippled scarf in double crochet.

 This is the most relaxing scarf pattern ever, which you will be able to crochet almost without thinking.

 And then, when you switch your brain back on, you might find yourself with a beautiful and soft scarf in your hands.
-Not bad, is it?
+Not bad, isn’t it?

 Plus, this scarf could make a very beautiful Christmas present for a family member or a friend!